markjacksonfishing/katacoda/secure/secure-forensics-activity-audits/step4.md

 Make a note the Pod name.

 Now that the deployment is running, let's simulate the attack.
-Run the following command to create a shell into the running Container
+Run the following command to create a shell into the running Container, substituting the pod name as appropriate

 ```
 $ kubectl exec -it nginx-65f88748fd-mbhcc -- /bin/bash